You On AI Field Guide · De-Animated Language The You On AI Field Guide Home

 The concept names what is distinctive about LLM-generated text that readers often sense without being able to name.
 The output may be grammatically perfect, rhetorically effective, intellectually sound.
 Yet it often feels slightly thin — words without weight, sentences without the bodily resonance that gives human language its capacity to move a reader.
 The thinness is not a failure of the model's training but a structural feature of what the model is: a system that operates entirely within language, disconnected from the kinesthetic experience that originally generated the linguistic patterns it now manipulates.

 De-animated language is not useless.
-Segal's experience in The Orange Pill of being 'met' by Claude, of receiving a connection (the adoption-curves insight) that extended his thinking, is real.
+Segal's experience in You On AI of being 'met' by Claude, of receiving a connection (the adoption-curves insight) that extended his thinking, is real.
 The cognitive productivity is real.
 But the productivity is conditional on the human partner's capacity to re-animate the language — to bring her own kinesthetic history to the reading, to let the words activate her own bodily experience, to encode the insights with the kinesthetic accompaniment that her body provides.
 Re-animation is the animate partner's labor.
 The labor succeeds when her body is engaged; it fails when her body has been reduced to fingertips on keys and eyes on glass.

 The structural risk for sustained human–AI collaboration is a compounding loss of animate richness on the human side.
 The human receives de-animated language.
 Without kinesthetic engagement, the re-animation is shallow.
 The shallow understanding produces kinesthetically impoverished prompts.
 The prompts generate more de-animated language of correspondingly thinner quality.
 The cycle compounds.
 Each iteration moves further from the kinesthetic foundation on which genuine cognition rests.
 The remedy is not to abandon AI but to ensure that the body remains part of the cognitive equation — that the human partner maintains the kinesthetic life that gives her the capacity to re-animate what the machine produces.